kfir4444/tcesc/call-for-Participants.md

 # Call For Paticipants

 ## Speakers
 We are currently are looking for additional international speakers.
-For more information, [contact us](mailto:tcesc@campus.technion.ac.il).
+For more information, [contact us.](mailto:tcesc@campus.technion.ac.il)

 ## Flash Talks
-Abstracts for the flash talks should be submitted by [insert date] to the [conference Email.](mailto:tcesc@campus.technion.ac.il).
+Abstracts for the flash talks should be submitted by [insert date] to the [conference Email.](mailto:tcesc@campus.technion.ac.il)

 ## Posters Talks
-Abstracts for the posters should be submitted by [insert date] to the [conference Email.](mailto:tcesc@campus.technion.ac.il).
+Abstracts for the posters should be submitted by [insert date] to the [conference Email.](mailto:tcesc@campus.technion.ac.il)